 What does a faint line on a pregnancy test indicate?

-Sometimes, the test result shows a faint line, which indicates a low count of hCG hormone in the urine sample.
+Sometimes, you may see a faint line on the pregnancy test, which indicate low levels of hCG hormone in the urine sample.
 The reason for the line to be fainter is because the concentration of the hormone is very low in the early pregnancy.
 On the other hand, the line may be darker if your pregnancy has progressed enough for a higher concentration of the hormone.

 Blood Tests To Confirm Pregnancy

-The blood test is done at a medical center or in your doctor’s clinic.
+The HCG blood pregnancy test is done at a medical center or in your doctor’s clinic.
 However, they are less chosen than the urine tests (4).

 One advantage is that early detection of pregnancy is possible through blood tests, even as early as six to eight days after ovulation.
 However, they take a longer time to produce the results.